erde-lang/erde-lang.github.io/src/docs/introduction.md

 <br />

 Erde will make minor adjustments, optimizations and additional error checks depending on the targeted version.
-By default Erde targets `5.1+`.
+By default, Erde targets `5.1+` when compiling and the current Lua `_VERSION` when using the package loader.

 ## Examples

-See the [playground](/playground) for a full list of interactable examples.
+See the [playground](/playground) for a full list of interactive examples.

-### Assignment Operators
+### Operator Assignments

 ```erde
 local a = 1